 The first African American head coach to win a Super Bowl, Dungy was enshrined into the Pro Football Hall of Fame in 2016 following a 13-year coaching career with the Tampa Bay Buccaneers (1996-2001) and the Indianapolis Colts (2002-08).
 Dungy posted an overall record of 148-79 as a head coach.
 He also served as a defensive coordinator for the Pittsburgh Steelers (1984-88) and Minnesota Vikings (1992-95).

-No Bucs fans allowed at first two home games in Raymond James!
+Still "LIMITED" Bucs fans are allowed at home games in Raymond James!

-Citing concern for the health and safety of players, fans, staff and the community, the Bucs informed season pass members Wednesday that it’s too soon to play an NFL game in Tampa Bay with fans in attendance during the COVID-19 pandemic.
+Citing concern for the health and safety of players, fans, staff and the community, the Bucs headquarters communicate that it’s still too soon to play an NFL game in Tampa Bay with open-seating fans in attendance during the COVID-19 pandemic.

 SUPER BOWL LV